Stanley Matthews: Personal life

+On 19 August 1935 in Eaglesham, Scotland, Matthews married Betty Vallance, daughter of Stoke City trainer Jimmy, whom he first met on his 15th birthday in 1930 on his first day as office boy at the Victoria Ground.
+The couple had two children together, including Stanley Jr.

-In 1967, while on a tour of Czechoslovakia with Port Vale, Matthews met 44-year-old Mila, who was the group's interpreter for the trip.
+In 1967, while on a tour of Czechoslovakia with Port Vale, Matthews met 44-year-old Mila, the group's interpreter.
 Matthews was still married to Betty, but as he was convinced he had found the true love of his life in Mila, he and Betty divorced.
-He and Mila spent the ensuing years living at various times in Malta (specifically Marsaxlokk), South Africa and Toronto.
+He and Mila spent the ensuing years living at various times in Marsaxlokk in Malta, South Africa and Burlington, Ontario, Canada.
 They also travelled extensively as Matthews's coaching jobs and guest appearances dictated.
 After Mila died on 5 May 1999 at the age of 76, according to Les Scott (who helped Matthews write his autobiography), Matthews "was never the same person".